ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

     npm install
     ```

-    If you are on Windows and run into issues running npm after installing Node.js, try this:
+    If you are on **Windows** and run into issues with npm after installing Node.js, try this:
     - Add **c:\Program Files\Nodejs** to your path or run **"C:\Program Files\Nodejs\npm" install** instead of npm install
     - Create an **npm** directory in C:\Users\[yourname]\Appdata\Roaming